Frankfurt Spring Ball

 The first Frankfurt Spring Ball was held in May 1968.
 We do not have any record of one in 1969 but there has been one every year since 1970 so that we celebrated our 40th ball in 2008.
 We want to give you a brief history of the Frankfurt Ball on this page.

-After searching around, Jack and Hannelore found the Stadthalle Hattersheim – on the other side of Frankfurt, which gave rise to some grumbling from those guests living to the East and rejoicing from those in the West.
-The round shape of the room however took some getting used to and we had to mark out »set lines« with sticky tape so that the ladies and gentlemen at the far end of the dance floor would not have to rub noses like the eskimos.
+After quite some searching around, Jack and Hannelore found the Stadthalle Hattersheim – on the other side of Frankfurt, which gave rise to some grumbling from those guests living to the East and rejoicing from those in the West.
+The pie-slice shape of the room however took some getting used to and we had to mark out »set lines« with sticky tape so that the ladies and gentlemen at the far end of the dance floor would not have to rub noses like the eskimos.

 |1998||Anselm (keyboard) – for some of the dances|